 Cruise port guide Puntarenas – Costa Rica: docked

-Cruise ships dock at the long pier of Puerto Caldera.
+Cruise ships dock at the long pier of Puntarenas.
 Shore excursion buses from the ship are waiting for you on the pier.
 The independent travellers can walk to the end of the pier where you will go through security.
-When you exit the pier you will be right in the centre of Puerto Caldera.
+When you exit the pier you will be right in the centre of Puntarenas.

 When you exit the cruise port you will see a rather nice crafts market that runs parallel to the beach directly to your left hand side.
 This is a great place to pick up your local souvenirs like coffee, flutes and work from the local artists.